Altinity/clickhouse-regression/README.md

 #### [Minio](#table-of-contents)

-Minio is the default test suite, but can be specificed using `--storage minio`.
+Minio is the default test suite, but can be specified using `--storage minio`.

 Examples: